 Pumpkin Chai Cheesecake Tartlet

 The Chicken Velouté is served in front of us, gently swirling the truffle and petals that rested in the plate, filling the air with a delicate, earthy smell.
 It is served warm rather than hot, which intentional or not is fine by me.
 The Chicken Tenders are on the colder side, which is just a bit off-putting.
-Flavorwise, however, I am in love.
+Flavorwise, however, I love it.
 It is silky, light, and aromatic.
-An extra dash of salt renders it near perfect.
+An extra dash of salt and it’s perfect.

 Served alongside the Velouté is a thick slice of homemade Brioche with Truffle Bavarois.
 I wouldn’t call it a Bavarois, it is more along the lines of mousse or whipped butter.
 Either way, it is absolutely delicious.